Employment Opportunities at the Scottish Youth Parliament

 Department: Participation and Projects

-Permanent, 35 hours per week - evenings and weekend work will be a requirement
+Permanent - (subject to core funding continuation), 35 hours per week (evening and weekend work will be a requirement)

-The Scottish Youth Parliament is seeking an Training and Development Officer to support and contribute to the work of SYP.
-The successful candidate will support members of the Scottish Youth Parliament in training relevant to their role and the organisations training more widely.
-The role will also support the National Voluntary Organisations Membership of SYP.
+The Scottish Youth Parliament (SYP) is seeking a Training and Development to support and contribute to the work of SYP.
+The successful candidate will deliver on all aspects of the organisation's training, youth work, and will support the National Voluntary Organisations (NVOs) of SYP.

-Application notes: To apply for this role, please send completed Application Form to Jamie Dunlop, Deputy Chief Executive by post to SYP, Gordon Lamb House, 3 Jackson’s Entry, Edinburgh, EH8 8PJ or email to firstname.lastname@example.org.
+Application notes: To apply for this role, please send a cover letter outlining your skills, linked to the job description, along with your CV to Jamie Dunlop, Deputy Chief Executive by post to SYP, Gordon Lamb House, 3 Jackson’s Entry, Edinburgh, EH8 8PJ or email to firstname.lastname@example.org.